Pottawattamie County in Iowa

 Joseph “Joe Junior” Floyd is buried in the Garner Cemetery in Council Bluffs, Iowa.

-He was buried in Garner Cemetery in Council Bluffs, Iowa.
+Floyd was laid to rest in Garner Cemetery in Council Bluffs, Iowa.

 Information Needed

-Anyone with information regarding this case is encouraged to contact the Council Bluffs Police Department Criminal Investigation Division at (712) 328-4765 or Crime Stoppers at (712) 328-7867.
+Anyone with information regarding this unsolved murder is encouraged to contact the Council Bluffs Police Department Criminal Investigation Division at (712) 328-4765 or Crime Stoppers at (712) 328-7867.

 Sources: